Updated: 30 May 2023

 Total count based on the Norwegian Tax Administration's questionnaire RF-1301.

+Editing is defined here as checking, examining and amending data.
+The data is submitted to simple logical tests of the data.
 The data derived from the Norwegian Tax Administration's total count is aggregated to county level.

 The statistics goes back to 2014 and the calculation method remains unchanged.
 This statistics replaces previous quarterly statistics based on data Statistics Norway itself collected from taxi dispatchers during the period 2007-2015.
 The variables turnover, total length driven in kilometers and passenger kilometers are comparable to similar variables in the previous quarterly statistics.